N1NGU3MM/N1NGU3MM/README.md

-I go post information here about my study of code how Python and Kotlin
+I go post information here about my study of code how Python, Kotlin and C#